 What’s the aim of the traineeship?

-To give trainees the knowledge, skills and practical experience to be able to work on landscape scale ecological restoration projects to ‘rewild’ parts of the Scottish Highlands.
-This includes using newer nature conservation techniques and more traditional rural estate skills, such as forestry and deer stalking, in conjunction with each other to achieve ‘rewilding’.
+To give trainees the knowledge, skills and practical experience that will enable them to go on and gain employment working on landscape scale ecological restoration projects to ‘rewild’ parts of the Scottish Highlands.
+This includes using newer nature conservation techniques and more traditional rural estate skills in conjunction with each other to achieve ‘rewilding’.

 What is ‘rewilding’?

-‘Rewilding’ is about returning ecosystems to a more natural state, without the need for ongoing management by humans where natural processes take place.
+‘Rewilding’ is the process of enabling ecosystems to return to a more natural state, without the need for ongoing management by humans.

 What is the format of the traineeship?

 This is NOT a taught, academic, classroom-based traineeship.
-It is a work experience based ‘learning by doing’ traineeship where trainees will learn from Trees for Life staff through a wide variety of tasks associated with ‘rewilding’ at Trees for Life’s Dundreggan Conservation Estate.
+It is a work experience based ‘learning by doing’ traineeship where trainees will learn from Trees for Life staff through a wide variety of tasks associated with ‘rewilding’ at Dundreggan, Trees for Life's Highland estate.

 Trainees will also get the opportunity to go on short placements with other organisations (such as RSPB or Scottish Natural Heritage) that are involved with woodland restoration and land management for nature conservation.
 These placements are intended to allow trainees to see how other organisations operate, the types of work going on across the sector, and to create links that might help them with their future careers.